skeoop/skeoop.github.io/java8/Method-References.md

 ```
 The method `handleLogin` *looks* like an event handler -- it has the correct parameter and returns void, but it is not part of a class that "*implements EventHander*".

 A **method reference** defines a reference to a method.
-You can use it in places that expect a reference to something providing the interface.
+You can use it any place that expects a reference to something implementing the interface.
 For example, we can write:
 ```java
     EventHandler<ActionEvent> handler = this::handleLogin;